Last Update: May 2020

 2 Seasons (18 Episodes)

-A huge success abroad, while flopping in its home country.
+A considerable success abroad, while flopping in its home country.
 Deutschland 83 wowed audiences with its mix of espionage, tongue in cheek humour, action and a killer 80s soundtrack.
-As we followed Jonas Nay’s Martin Rauch from wide eyed twenty something to killer spy.
-With East and West Germany clashing in a cold war landscape of lies, spy’s and deceit.
+As we followed Jonas Nay’s Martin Rauch from wide-eyed twenty-something to killer spy.
+With East and West Germany clashing in a cold war landscape of lies, spies and deceit.
 Each episode buzzing with energy and excitement as we head towards the shows dramatic conclusion.

 But the journey is far from over as Deutschland 86 picks up the story three years later.
 With the cold winds of change blowing south in a brilliant sequel that continues to hum with all the ingredients that made the first outing a total blast.

 We also love The Americans and The Night Manager

 Don’t Ever Wipe Tears Without Gloves (Torka aldrig tårar utan handskar)